List of Sherlock characters: Sherlock Holmes

-Furthermore, Sherlock does not seem to understand the deep emotional impact his actions have on those who care deeply about him.
-Though Sherlock's fake suicide at the end of "The Reichenbach Fall" was conducted in order to protect Sherlock's friends, including John; when, two years later, Sherlock is ready to return to London and reunite with John, he seems to have no idea of the pain and grief John has suffered as the result of his "death".
+Furthermore, Sherlock does not seem to grasp the deep emotional impact his actions have on those who care deeply about him.
+Though Sherlock's fake suicide at the end of "The Reichenbach Fall" was conducted in order to protect Sherlock's friends, including John (when, two years later, Sherlock is ready to return to London and reunite with John) he seems to have no idea of the pain and grief John has suffered as the result of his "death".
 When Sherlock reveals himself to John, having disguised himself as a waiter, he is unhappily shocked at Watson's intense emotional reaction and the fact that John does not immediately accept him back into his life.
 After he and John have become close again, Sherlock is completely shocked when John asks him to be the best man at his and Mary's wedding, and is unable to mentally finish John's statement about wanting to be "with the two people that [he] love[s] and care[s] about most in the world" with his own name.
 Again, understanding John's words literally, when John first uses the phrase "the best man", Sherlock goes off on a tangent describing the "best man" he ever knew until John pauses him and explains that he is referring to the "best man" for his and Mary's upcoming wedding.
 During his best man speech later on in the episode, Sherlock moves everyone deeply by telling John that he is sitting "between the woman [he has] made [his] wife and the man [he] has saved; in short, the two people who love (him) most in all this world", and that he was shocked because he "never expected to be anybody's best friend.
 And certainly not the best friend of the bravest, and kindest and the wisest human being I have ever had the good fortune of knowing".